KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

     ```

     :::note
-      Change the values in the `values.yaml` file.
+      Update the values in the `values.yaml` file.

       The `gitProvider` parameter is the git hosting provider, GitHub and GitLab in this example.

-      The [dnsWildCard](https://github.com/epam/edp-install/blob/v3.9.0/deploy-templates/values.yaml#L10) parameter is the cluster DNS address.
+      The [dnsWildCard](https://github.com/epam/edp-install/blob/v3.9.0/deploy-templates/values.yaml#L10) parameter is the platform address.
     :::

-    :::note
+    :::tip
-      Our custom Helm chart includes [edp-tekton-common-library](https://github.com/epam/edp-tekton/blob/master/charts/common-library/Chart.yaml) dependencies in the `Chart.yaml` file.
-This library allows to use our predefined code snippets.
+      The Helm chart incorporates dependencies from the [edp-tekton-common-library](https://github.com/epam/edp-tekton/blob/master/charts/common-library/Chart.yaml) within the `Chart.yaml` file.
+Leveraging this library enables the utilization of predefined code snippets, facilitating a more streamlined and efficient pipeline creation process.
     :::

-    Here is an example of the filled in `values.yaml` file:
+    Below is a sample configuration for the `values.yaml` file:

     ```yaml
     nameOverride: ""